Ready to take the next step? Start your online enrolment or contact us today to begin your application!

 Check you meet:

-Complete the Enrolment Form, LLN indicator and prepare details of:
+Complete the online enrolment form, and upload details of:

 Your enrolment will be assessed on the information you have provided.
 Upon receiving all paperwork and supporting evidence a formal assessment of your eligibility for government funding and suitability for the qualification is conducted.
 You will be notified by an enrolments officer on the status of this application once your eligibility has been assessed.